St. Teresa Secondary School: History

 The school's indirect predecessor is Precious Blood Golden Jubilee Secondary School, which was administered by the Sisters of the Precious Blood.
 In 1977, due to misusage of school funds and suspected corruption, some teachers contacted the ICAC and informed the students.
 It was followed by the diocese's take-over and suppression, a series of student protests and sit-ins, and eventually the closure of the school on 14 May 1978.
-St. Teresa Secondary School was opened on its former site, with the protestors initiated the secular Ng Yuk Secondary School.
+St. Teresa Secondary School was opened on its former site, with the protestors initiating the secular Ng Yuk Secondary School.

 During the SARS epidemic in Hong Kong in 2003, because students suspected of infection, the school arranged education psychologists in schools to provide psychological counselling for affected teachers and students.

 In 2011, Ms. Teresa Tam took over as principal.

-On 7 December 2016, at 7 o'clock in the morning, a staff member returned to the school’s snack shop to start work.
+On 7 December 2016, at 7 o'clock in the morning, a staff member returned to the school's snack shop to start work.
 They found that the snack shop was messy and suspected of being burgled.
 Police officers arrived at the scene to investigate, and after counting the losses, about $2,000 was lost.
 Initially, it is not ruled out that the culprit took advantage of the middle of the night to climb a window on the side of the mountain and sneak into the campus to commit the crime.
 The case was classified as burglary for follow-up.

 In 2017, for the 40th anniversary of the school, the school held the main protection ceremony thanksgiving festival, and set up the career planning room at the school.

 On 9 September 2019, the human chain activity in the 2019–20 Hong Kong protests was launched.
 Students and alumni of various secondary schools in Hong Kong initiated the chain action to express their determination to fight for the five demands.
 The students of this school participated.
 The activity starts at about 7 o'clock in the morning and ends at about 8 o'clock.
 Among the 18 districts in Hong Kong, apart from the island district, the remaining 17 districts have middle school students and alumni involved in this operation.